Can life insurance help your creditworthiness? You better believe it

 - It provides tangible evidence that you value your responsibilities to your business, your creditors and your family.
 Even though ownership of life insurance may not be directly related to the loan itself, we believe its presence can enhance your credit standing.

 - It is a true business asset, with the cash value listed on your balance sheet.
 If a lender sees cash value on your books that may tip the scales in your favor.

 - Cash values of life insurance can be used as collateral to secure the loan against the possibility of default.

-- It can serve as your company's own private, in-house line of credit.
+- Depending on your face amount and how long you have had the policy can serve as your company's own private, “in-house line of credit.”
 Policy loans of cash value from your insurer can serve as valuable sources of credit without the hassle of seeking a loan through a lender—there’s no need to obtain a loan approval on your life insurance cash value.
 (Note: Not repaying a policy loan will reduce the death benefit payable to beneficiaries and the policy’s cash value.
 It also accrues interest.)

 Life insurance can also directly help your successors when you die.

 Does this sound like something that can help your business?
 Then why not contact a New York Life Agent to learn how you can get started?